Skip to content

 Morven is rated 2/5 (moderate) on the OutdoorSCOT scale.
 The standard route covers about 10km with 600m of ascent and takes most walkers 2-4 hours.
 Terrain: Heather and grass throughout, mostly on a clear path.

-Where do I park for Morven?
+Where should I park to climb Morven?

 The standard good-weather months for Morven are May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.